Vyral/base-template/_posts/2018-05-25-thank-you-for-attending-our-client-appreciation-event.md

 {% include youtube.html %}

-Thank you!<br>&nbsp;<br>Last week we had an amazing client and homeowner appreciation event and I want to say thank you.
+Last week we had an amazing client and homeowner appreciation event and I want to say thank you.
 Without you guys, we would not be here. **Thank you for giving us the opportunity to serve you.**<br>&nbsp;<br>We had a great time hosting the families who came out to visit and hang out with us.
 We played some cornhole, ate some hot dogs, and enjoyed some ice cream sundaes.

 {% include pullquote.html %}